Last week I made a decision

-I decided that as I was enjoying the increased posting schedule for this blog that I would increase it further.
+I decided that as I was enjoying the increased writing schedule for our letters I would increase it further.
 Lol, who needs sleep!

-Today’s Real-World Horror Saturday is going to look at the Haunted Cane!
-A gentle start to the series, I think.
+Today I am writing to you about the Haunted Cane!
+A gentle start to the letters, I think.

 How much would you pay for a haunted object?
 I imagine it would depend on the object and how haunted it was.
 Perhaps a ghost is worth more or less than a demon or ghoul?
 A haunted car might be worth more or less than a haunted jam jar?